nealcaren/a-century-of-negro-migration/progress.md

 - Rook Schrader corrected Chapter 2's footnote formatting, roman numeral corrections still needed.

 ### 2/15
-- Rook Schrader will be correcting Chapter 3's footnote formatting and the accuracy of Chapter 2.
+- Rook Schrader has corrected Chapter 3's footnote formatting and will be checking the accuracy of Chapter 2.